PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 **Optional** arguments:

---ref_pgx_vcf
+-refVcf, --reference-pgx-vcf
 : A sorted, compressed VCF of PGx core allele defining positions used by PharmCAT, by default, `pharmcat_positions.vcf.bgz` under the current working directory.
 You can find this VCF in the `pharmcat_preprocessor-<release_version>.tar.gz` available from the PharmCAT GitHub releases page.

---ref_seq
+-refFna, --reference-genome
 : The [GRCh38.p13](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39/) FASTA file.
 The FASTA file has to be decompressed and indexed (.fai).
 These mandatory files will be automatically downloaded (~1GB) to the current working directory if not provided by user (see [Notes](#notes) for details).

---sample_file
+-S, --sample-file
 : The list of samples to be processed and prepared for PharmCAT.
 The file should contain one sample per line.

---path_to_bcftools
+-bcftools, --path-to-bcftools
 : Bcftools must be installed.
 This argument is optional if users can run bcftools directly using the command line `bcftools <commands>`.
 Alternatively, users can download and compile [bcftools](http://www.htslib.org/download/) and provide the path to the executable bcftools program as `/path/to/executable/bcftools`.

---path_to_tabix
-: Similar to bcftools, tabix must be installed.
-Tabix is a part of the [htslib](http://www.htslib.org/download/).
-If users cannot directly run tabix using the command line `tabix <commands>`, the alternative is to download and compile [htslib](http://www.htslib.org/download/) and provide the path to the executable tabix program as `/path/to/executable/tabix` which should be under the htslib program folder.

---path_to_bgzip
+-bgzip, --path-to-bgzip
 : Similar to tabix, bgzip must be installed.
 Bgzip is a part of the [htslib](http://www.htslib.org/download/).
 If users cannot directly run bgzip using the command line `bgzip <commands>`, the alternative is to download and compile [htslib](http://www.htslib.org/download/) and provide the path to the executable bgzip program as `/path/to/executable/bgzip` which should be under the htslib program folder.

---output_folder
+-o, --output-dir
 : Output a compressed PharmCAT VCF file to `/path/to/output/pharmcat/vcf`.
 The default is the parent directory of the input.

---output_prefix
+-bf, --base-filename
 : Prefix of the output VCF files.
 Default is sample IDs from the input VCF(s).

---keep_intermediate_files
+-k, --keep-intermediate-files
-: This option will help you save useful intermediate files, for example, a normalized, multiallelic VCF named `<base_input_file_name>.pgx_regions.normalized.multiallelic.vcf.gz`, which will include all PGx regions from the first position to the last one in each chromosome as listed in the reference PGx VCF.
+: This option will help you save useful intermediate files, for example, a normalized, multiallelic VCF named `<base_input_file_name>.pgx_regions.normalized.multiallelic.vcf.bgz`, which will include all PGx regions from the first position to the last one in each chromosome as listed in the reference PGx VCF.

 -0 <span class="altArg"><br />or --missing_to_ref</span>
 : This option will add missing PGx positions to the output.
 Missing PGx positions are those whose genotypes are all missing "./." in every single sample.